MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/service-how-to-create-service-contracts-and-service-contract-quotes.md

 7. Add contract lines to the service contract or service contract quote.
 8. Fill in the rest of the fields as necessary.

-## <a name="to-convert-a-service-contract-quote-to-service-contract"></a>To convert a service contract quote to service contract
+## To convert a service contract quote to service contract
 When a customer has accepted a service contract quote, you convert it to a service contract.
 At the same time, you can create a service invoice for the starting period of the contract if the starting date of the contract is before the beginning of the next invoice period.

 After you complete the following steps, a service contract is created with the status **Signed**.
 If a service invoice is created for the starting period of the contract, the invoiced amount is calculated in the following way, depending on whether the contract is detailed or not.